godmoves/Chun_Tsung/Reading_List.md

 17. Waveguide-size hybrid Si-VO2 waveguide electroabsorption optical switches and photodetectors

+18. Phase-change materials for electro-optical switching in the near- and mid-infrared

 ## Done

 1. An	All-Optical,	Non-volatile,	Bidirectional,Phase-Change	Meta-Switch

 2. Electrically actuated phase-change pixels for transmissive and reflective spatial light modulators in the near and mid infrared

+3. Phase-Change Materials for Group-IV Electro-Optical Switching and Modulation